juseg/alps/articles/erosion/response-referee1.md

 > the maximum erosion potential is like >>1000 m (if in meters) while in
 > corresponding (f) it seems clearly lower than 1000 m.

-TODO: Another tricky point.
-Here we need to discuss what is realistic.
-Probably no single law gives realistic results indeed.
+We are not sure what the cumulative erosion potential of the last glacial cycle should be.
+This sentence was about the amplitude of the cumulative erosion potential, but we were probably a bit too fast deeming one erosion law "more realistic" than the others.
+Based on the estimates of total Pleistocene glacial relief from the suggested references, we now argue that no tested erosion law give results in the expectable range of last glacial cycle erosion.

+    With a total Pleistocene glacial relief on the order of a kilometre (Preusser et al., 2011; Valla et al., 2011), a cumulative glacial erosion for the last glacial cycle in the order of 10-100 m can be expected.
+    However, none of the tested erosion power-laws fall within this range.
+    Instead, the erosion law calibrated on tidewater glaciers (Koppes et al., 2015) yields cumulative erosion in the Rhine Valley in the orders of metres, while the three erosion laws based on terrestrial glaciers (Humphrey and Raymond, 1994; Herman et al., 2015; Cook et al., 2020}, result in kilometre-scale integrated erosion potential.
+During the Last Glacial Maximum and much of the last glacial cycle, Alpine paleoglaciers were closer in size, slope (an important parameter as we argue in the next section), and climatic context to the present-day glaciers of Patagonia and the Antarctic Peninsula (Koppes et al., 2015) than to Franz-Joseph Glacier (Herman et al., 2015) and many of the glaciers included in the global compilation by Cook et al., (2020).
+This may help to explain why the reality appears to fall in-between the tested erosion laws.

-There is no mismatch between panels (a-d) and (e-h), but to improve readability we have reduced the number of colour levels on the maps, and changed the positions of ticks on the transects.
+Regarding Fig. 7, there is no mismatch between panels (a-d) and (e-h), but to improve readability we have reduced the number of colour levels on the maps, and changed the positions of ticks on the transects.

 > Furthermore, isn’t the impression of the fit potentially very dependent on
 > the initial model parametrization (Seguinot et al., 2018), i.e. the ice flux